 What should I expect If I Learn to row at DCBC?

-To help you know what to expect from learning to row at DCBC, this year’s Lower Boat’s Captains have Designed a Handbook containing information on what to expect from an outing, basic rowing technique, land training, racing, social events throughout the term, FAQ’s and a Glossary of rowing terms so you know the lingo!
-This can be found here:
+To help you know what to expect from learning to row at DCBC, our Lower Boat’s Captains have designed a handbook containing information on what to expect from an outing, basic rowing technique, land training, racing, social events throughout the term, FAQs, and a glossary of rowing terms so you know the lingo!

-Absolutely anyone is welcome to try it out, whether you want to chase a place in the 1st boat or just have fun rowing with your friends.
-There are different levels of commitment within the club and novicing in your first term is relatively relaxed and informal, the emphasis being very much on enjoying your time on the river and in our indoor rowing tank.
-In novice term, you’ll typically have a couple of outings a week, and will be welcome to join land training, including circuits with the whole club which will be held on a Thursday evening and is followed by dinner at Spoons.
-Halfway through term you’ll get the chance to race with the seniors in a composite crew (4 Novices and 4 Seniors in a boat) at the Cambridge Winter Head.
+Absolutely anyone is welcome to try it out, whether you want to chase a place in the 1st boat, or just have fun rowing with your friends.
+There are different levels of commitment within the club with novicing in your first term being relatively relaxed and informal, the emphasis being very much on enjoying your time on the river and on our indoor rowing tank.
+In novice term, you’ll typically have a couple of outings a week, and will be welcome to join land training, including circuits, with the whole club.
+Circuits are held on a Thursday evening and is followed by dinner at Spoons.
+Halfway through term you’ll get the chance to race with the seniors in a composite crew, (four Novices and four Seniors in a boat) at the Cambridge Winter Head.

-Towards the start of Michaelmas term we hold a fresher’s formal and a Novice drinks event – both of which are heavily subsidized.
-Other highlights of the novice term include a series of races – Queens’ Ergs, a 500m relay sprint on a rowing machine (An erg) against teams from other colleges, Clare Novices and Emma Sprints (both a regatta (knock-out) competitions on the river) and Fairbairn’s right at the end of term (A time trial on the river) which is followed by a traditional Boat Club Dinner right at the end of term.
+Towards the start of Michaelmas term, we hold a Fresher’s Formal and a Novice Drinks event, both of which are heavily subsidised.
+Other highlights of the novice term include a series of races.
+We start with Queens’ Ergs, a 500m relay sprint on a rowing machine, (an erg) against teams from other colleges.
+We then have Clare Novices’ Regatta and Emma Sprints, both side-by-side competitions for novice crews in a knockout style.
+Finally, we have Fairbairns’ right at the end of term, which is a time trial on the river, and the race most of your novice training goes towards.
+Senior crews also take part in the competition, and so is a great couple days of racing, bringing the entire club together.
+We celebrate the race, and the end of term, with our traditional Boat Club Dinner right at the end of term.

-If you have any questions about novicing at Downing take a look at the Novice FAQs or the Handbook or contact the LBCs, who will always be happy to help.
-Any suestions specifically about coxing can be directed to our coxing rep Ruth Parker at firstname.lastname@example.org.
+If you have any questions about novicing at Downing, take a look at the Novice FAQs, the Handbook, or contact the LBCs, who will always be happy to help.
 More information about coxing can be found here.